 Silky-rich and custardy, but without any egg, possets are one of the best desserts I’ve discovered (thanks to my old pastry chef) in recent years.
 They were totally new to me, but apparently they’re an old fashioned British dessert that used to be relatively common in America around the mid 20th century, but more so as a food for invalids and infants than as a dessert.

 When you think of a custard, panna cotta, or creamy dessert, what do you think of?
 Eggs?
 Cream?
 Gelatin?
 I sure did before I met the posset.
-The setting process is where the posset differs from a lot of other custards in that they use citrus to set the custard, typically lemon, and it’s a bit of magic.
+The setting process is where the posset differs from a lot of other custards in that they use citrus to set the custard, typically lemon.
+It's a bit of magic, and one of my favorite spruce tip recipes.

 Cook some cream for a bit with sugar and put it in the fridge and nothing too exiting is going to happen.
 Add some lemon in the mix, and the dairy will react to the citrus just like adding rennet.
 A little sugar helps to stabilize the mix and, voila, a light, eggless custard forms after it’s allowed to rest in the fridge.